 - Loss of reputation.

-Additionally, courts have the discretion of awarding prevailing parties in sexual harassment claims:
+Additionally, courts have the discretion of awarding prevailing parties in claims of sexually harassing behavior

 - Attorneys’ fees,